SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 ..
 FIXME: change the error text we detect here once overflowing provides an error message rather than just an assert.

-Triggering an error in these scenarios is much safer than allowing an outsized value to overflow.
 Providing error handling when values get too large or too small gives you much more flexibility when coding for boundary value conditions.

-However, in the cases where you specifically want an overflow condition to truncate the number of available bits, you can opt in to this behavior rather than triggering an error.
+However, when you specifically want an overflow condition to truncate the number of available bits, you can opt in to this behavior rather than triggering an error.
 Swift provides five arithmetic :newTerm:`overflow operators` that opt in to